Brigette-Eckert/drupal-LMS/ReadMe.md

 #User Stories

 #Project Instructions
+1. Build a Zen subtheme

+2. Build a Garland subtheme

+3. Build a subtheme for a theme of your choice

+4. Include some jQuery in at least one of the above projects

+5. Make a subtheme of a subtheme

+6. Try themeing Zen Grids and Sass

 #What I Learned from this Project
   A. Learned how to create custom themes from scratch in drupal